seaube/cpp-toolchain/README.md

 ¹ the toolchain also requires an [Xcode](https://developer.apple.com/xcode/) installation

-² libstdc++ is statically linked into executables, since it is not backward-compatible with older versions
+² libstdc++ is statically linked into binaries, since it is not backward-compatible with older versions